-Modern electric kettles other than plastic ones are popular.
-Some say the great thing about ceramic electric kettles, in general, is that they are quintessential and safe to use.
+Some say the great thing about ceramic tea kettles, in general, is that they are quintessential and safe to use.
 Let’s leave no stone unturned as we explore the world of electric kettles!
+In particular, ceramic kettles…

 Are ceramic kettles any good?